 Ms. Bennett is accountable for the City’s IT services and our resident-facing Engage Toledo call center.
 She oversees the City’s entire IT infrastructure, network security, software applications, and call-center operations.
 With over 30 years of experience in IT, including CIO positions at The Anderson and the Toledo Museum of Art, Ms. Bennett has a proven record and passion for strategic development, IT infrastructure, and process improvement.
 Ms. Bennett graduated from Ohio University with a Bachelor of Science, in Information and Telecommunication Systems and the University of Toledo with a Master, in Liberal Studies.
 She and her husband Brian have two children; Michael & Grace.

-Gretchen DeBacker, Marketing and Communications Director
+Rachel Hart, Marketing and Communications Interim Director

 Tom Gibbons, Plan Commission Director

-Mr. Gibbons has over 29 years of planning experience and joined the Toledo-Lucas County Plan Commissions in 1995 as a planner.
+Mr. Gibbons has over 29 years of planning experience and joined the Toledo-Lucas County Plan Commission in 1995 as a planner.
 Since that time, he has been a Community Development Director for the City of Sandusky and has worked on numerous planning projects for the City of Toledo.
 Prior to employment at the City of Toledo, Tom was a Planner with an engineering firm in northwest Ohio.
 He holds a Masters of Arts & Science Degree in Geography and Planning and a Bachelor of Education from The University of Toledo.